Skip To Content

 Over their longer lives, women spend far more on healthcare than men.
 These tips can help you cover the costs at every age.

 YOGA.
 MEDITATION.
 FITNESS CLASSES.
-Women are more likely to engage in these activities than men.
-They’re also more likely to visit a doctor and keep up with preventive care.1 Those are all great ways to stay healthy as you age.
-But when it comes to health and financial wellness, there’s one more thing women could do: “Save more for future medical costs,” says Nevenka Vrdoljak, managing director and senior quant analyst for the Chief Investment Office, Merrill and Bank of America Private Bank.
+Women are more likely to engage in these types of activities than men.1 They’re also more likely to visit a doctor and keep up with preventive care.2 Those are all great ways to stay healthy as you age.
+But when it comes to health and financial wellness, there’s one more thing women could do: “Save more for future medical costs,” says Nevenka Vrdoljak, managing director in the Chief Investment Office for Merrill and Bank of America Private Bank.

 Nevenka Vrdoljak Headshot